sanskrit/raw_etexts/mixed/ebhAratI-sampat/purANAni/mahApurANAni/agnipurANam.md

 as to control the sensuous desires of human nature.
 The abstinence includes the giving up for a fixed time of the use of flowers,incenses, aromatics, unguents, and particular articles of foodand convenience.
 Fleshmeat, fish, sweetmeats, milk, particularfruits, are the articles usually abjured; and not unoften plates at meal time, bedding, shaving, and rich apparel, come underthe ban.
-Abstinence from paring the nails, and from trimmingthe beard, or the hair of the head, is a common form of [penance](# "Vide passim my Buddha Gayá, p.
-24.").
+Abstinence from paring the nails, and from trimmingthe beard, or the hair of the head, is a common form of penance[^3].

+[^3]: "Vide passim my Buddha Gayá, p.
+24."

  Fasts are of various kinds.
 Some fasts require abstentionfrom food in the day time, or the night time; some involve thegradual reduction in the allowance of food for a time, and thena similar gradual encrease ; others insist on living on a smallquantity of food of a particular kind; while not a few ordaintotal and absolute forsaking of all kinds of food and drink.Penance includes various kinds of tortures to which the body issubjected by exposure to the sun, rain, cold, and other influences, in addition to the abstentions and fasts above set forth.Some of the Vratas are anniversary memorials, such as thefast on the birthday of Krishna, or on the day of Bhíshma's death, or on the day on which a fowler obtained the blessingof Śiva by accidentally shedding his tears on a lingam, &c. &c.Others are undertaken in fullfilment of vows made for theattainment of particular objects, a common object being the cure of dangerous or protracted diseases.
 The observances ofeach lunar day have a chapter devoted to them, and theother seven heads have each a chapter; some of the Vratasare especialised by devoting to them a chapter each.
 Altogether33 chapters from 179th to 208th have the Vratas for theirsubjects.